 Neil Ayer was primarily responsible for the success and popularity of American eventing in the 1970s and the 1980s.
 Born at Ledyard Farm in 1926, Ayer attended the United States Military Academy from 1944 to 1948 and served as a member of the United States Army until 1952.
 After his military service, he attended Harvard Business School, attaining his MBA in 1954 after which he went to work for the family investment firm, Ayer Tenens Corporation, until his death in 1990.

-Neil Ayer was the person most responsible for the success and popularity of American eventing over the 1970's and the 1980's.
-Neil was something of a legendary figure, larger than life, brimming with energy, enthusiasm and intensity.
-He was at home digging a ditch in old mud and creosote covered T-shirts as he was following hounds in the resplendent colors of the Myopia Hunt.
-Neil uniquely combined the style and manners of the Boston Brahmin with a most thoroughly democratic and un-class conscious attitude that shunned snobbery and pretension, and appreciated sincerity and merit.
-He was unfailingly courteous and gracious to everyone, and was greatly respected, not just for his many attainments, but because he always accorded respect to others.
+Ayer was something of a legendary figure – larger than life and brimming with energy, enthusiasm, and intensity.
+He was just as at home digging a ditch in an old mud and creosote-covered T-shirt as he was following hounds in the resplendent colors of the Myopia Hunt, where he served as Master of Foxhounds from 1968 to 1984.
+Ayer uniquely combined the style and manners of the Boston Brahmin with a most thoroughly democratic attitude that shunned snobbery and pretension and appreciated sincerity and merit.
+He was unfailingly courteous and gracious to everyone and was greatly respected, not just for his many attainments, but because he always accorded respect to others.

-Perhaps the most important part of Neil's extraordinary legacy to eventing was the example of his own life, his grace and quiet courage through years of illness, his zest and enthusiasm that transformed every job into an adventure, and his visionary leadership which is a continuing inspiration to all who follow him.
+Described by Denny Emerson as an “inspired visionary and a determined doer,” Ayer was the spokesman for eventing in the U.S. for nearly 20 years, ushering in an era of unprecedented popularity for the sport.
+Perhaps the most important part of Ayer's extraordinary legacy was the example of his own life: his grace and quiet courage through years of illness, his zest and enthusiasm that transformed every job into an adventure, and his visionary leadership.